daksh03/SpringBoot-App/README.md

 Both can technically achieve similar results, but @PathVariable is cleaner and more expressive for resource identification.

 @RequestParam provides flexibility in handling optional parameters, defaults, or multiple filters.

+## Basic Spring Boot Annotations

+- `@SpringBootApplication`: This is the main annotation used to bootstrap a Spring Boot application.
+It combines three annotations: **@Configuration** , **@EnableAutoConfiguration** , and **@ComponentScan** .
+It is typically placed on the main class of the application.

+- `@Configuration`: This annotation is used to indicate that a class contains configuration methods for the application context.
+It is typically used in combination with **@Bean** annotations to define beans and their dependencies.

+- `@Component`: This annotation is the most generic annotation for any Spring-managed component.
+It is used to mark a class as a Spring bean that will be managed by the Spring container.

+- `@RestController`: This annotation is used to define a RESTful web service controller.
+It is a specialized version of the **@Controller** annotation that includes the **@ResponseBody** annotation by default.

+- `@RequestMapping`: This annotation is used to map HTTP requests to a specific method in a controller.
+It can be applied at the class level to define a base URL for all methods in the class, or at the method level to specify a specific URL mapping.